Guidance for Summer Fellow Applicants

 Dwight Hall Summer Fellows was created in the summer of 1968 with a singular challenge: establish the environment for students to create social change through full-time, paid engagement in coordination with community partners.
 Typically, Dwight Hall Summer Fellows work with New Haven nonprofits or civic organizations to craft and execute an eight-week project.

 YANA-Dwight Hall Summer Fellows was created in 2017 by the Yale Alumni Nonprofit Alliance (YANA) and Dwight Hall at Yale for students with a passion for social change and financial need.
 The idea was simple: passionate students may be required to earn money to support themselves, but social change opportunities are often unfunded.
-Now working in complement to the Domestic Summer Award, the YANA-Dwight Hall Summer Fellows specifically supports Yale students who have either used the Domestic Summer Award or are a graduating senior.
+Now working in complement to the Summer Experience Award, the YANA-Dwight Hall Summer Fellows specifically supports Yale students who have either used the SEA (formerly the Domestic Summer Award) or are a graduating senior.

 Summer Fellows may request funding to support a project, internship, or research proposal.
 Typically, summer activities will be accomplished within eight weeks, and must be fully supported by a supervisor/mentor.
 Further definition and examples:

 - Project - Carefully planned and designed to achieve a particular aim, projects build the capacity of an organization to fulfill its mission statement.
 Projects have a clear, demonstrative end.
 Example: developing and testing the social media strategy of partner organization.

 - Internship - Covering a specific period of time, internships are professional experiences written and guided by the host organization.
 Example: “2020 Summer Intern” with partner organization.